Yukitoshi12345/Australia-Road-Fatality/README.md

 3. Implications of the Decline:
 - The consistent reduction in road crashes can likely be attributed to several factors:
     - Improved road safety measures: Better road infrastructure, stricter traffic law enforcement, and increased awareness of road safety likely contributed to this reduction.
-    - Technological advances: The development of safer vehicle technologies (such as airbags, anti-lock braking systems, and electronic stability control) likely played a significant role.
+    - Technological Advances: The development of safer vehicle technologies (such as airbags, anti-lock braking systems, and electronic stability control) likely played a significant role.
     - Government intervention: Policies such as lower speed limits, mandatory seatbelt usage, and zero-tolerance for drink-driving helped reduce crashes.

 4. Recent Stability and Slight Uptick: